joaquinelio/litul-crud/README.md

 JUST the buttons.
 No form editions, No sql nor callback code here.
 That's on you, dev.

 These buttons have a behaviour althougth.
 They show up, hide, enable/disable themselves automatically depending on:
-  +panel status (idle, showing, editing) and
+    panel status (idle, showing, editing) and
-  +the functions actually implemented by dev (create, read, update, delete, nav)
+    the functions actually implemented by dev (create, read, update, delete, nav)

 Custom buttons can be added.

 Pretty rigid.
 Not a tool for creating new stuff